-- A. We use the last two bits of the PC instead - B. We only branch to instructions that are multiples of 4 words away from the current instruction - C. Instructions are words and addresses specify bytes, so the last two bits of the address will always be 00 - D. None of the above
+- A. We use the last two bits of the PC instead - B. We only branch to instructions that are multiples of 4 words away from the current instruction - C. Instructions are words and addresses specify bytes, so the last two bits of the address will always be 00 so they don't need to be encoded in the instruction - D. None of the above